pippim/pippim.github.io/programs/homa.md

 configure network settings directly in the system's network interface configuration files.

-Key points about stopping NetworkManager:
+### Key points about stopping NetworkManager:

-    No automatic connections:
+#### No automatic connections:

-    You will need to manually configure network interfaces and connections using the system's traditional network configuration files, like /etc/network/interfaces.
+You will need to manually configure network interfaces and connections using the system's traditional network configuration files, like `/etc/network/interfaces.`

-No network discovery:
+#### No network discovery:

 Network Manager actively searches for available networks, so stopping it prevents your system from automatically detecting nearby Wi-Fi networks.

-Potential for manual configuration complexity:
+#### Potential for manual configuration complexity:

 Depending on your network setup, manually configuring network settings can be a more complex process compared to using Network Manager.

-How to stop NetworkManager:
+#### How to stop NetworkManager:

-    Command: sudo systemctl stop NetworkManager
+Command: `sudo systemctl stop NetworkManager`

+To start NetworkManager.service, replace `stop` with `start`